agnamihira/agnamihira/README.md

 ### Here is what I'm exploring now 👋

-- 🔭 I’m currently working on Web3
+- 🔭 I’m currently building verza.io
-- 🌱 I’m currently learning Javascript
+- 🌱 Love gaming!
-- 👯 I’m looking to collaborate on digital inclusion and community projects
-- 💬 Ask me about Anything
+- 👯 Developer Experience
 - 📫 How to reach me: @agnamihira on Twitter
 - ⚡ Fun fact: I always have on my desk a "Non context" notebook for random notes/ideas/thoughts.